 All hail Arya Stark for taking down the White Walkers' mysterious leader, and with him the entire Army of the Dead, including the Night King's undead steed Viserion.

-The Red Woman returned just long enough to help the living prevail over the dead, then removed the magical necklace preserving her youthful appearance, and walked off into the snow to die a peaceful disintegration.
+The Red Woman (Carice van Houten) returned just long enough to help the living prevail over the dead, then removed the magical necklace preserving her youthful appearance, and walked off into the snow to die a peaceful disintegration.

 And then there was one.
-Euron Greyjoy took out another of Dany's beloved dragons in brutal fashion with the biggest crossbows known to man.
+Euron Greyjoy (Pilou Asbæk) took out another of Dany's beloved dragons in brutal fashion with the biggest ship-mounted crossbows known to man.

-Poor Missandei.
-Dany's most loyal and trusted companion was the only member of her entourage to be captured (somehow) and became the latest casualty of Cersei's cruelty, beheaded at the hands (and sword) of the Mountain.
+Poor Missandei (Nathalie Emmanuel).
+Dany's most loyal and trusted companion was the only member of her entourage to be captured (somehow) and became the latest casualty of Cersei's (Lena Headey) cruelty, beheaded at the hands (and sword) of the Mountain.

 The ultimate Master of Whisperers finally whispered too loudly.
-Convinced Jon Snow would make a better ruler than Daenerys (which, hey, look how things turned out), Varys tried to rope Tyrion into a plot against the Dragon Queen, and met a fiery end — foreshadowing the carnage to come later in the episode.
+Convinced Jon Snow (Kit Harington) would make a better ruler than Daenerys (which, hey, look how things turned out), Varys (Conleth Hill) tried to rope Tyrion (Peter Dinklage) into a plot against the Dragon Queen, which led to a fiery retaliation, foreshadowing the carnage to come later in the episode.

-The oddly-normally-named Captain of the Golden Company left the stage as quickly as he entered it, along with the rest of his army, in the first wave of Daenerys' attack.
+The oddly normally named Captain of the Golden Company (Marc Rissmann) was introduced in the final season and left the stage as quickly as he entered it, perishing with the rest of his army in the first wave of Daenerys' attack.

 Euron probably has no regrets.
-He killed a dragon, slept with the Queen, and got to die thinking he killed Jaime Lannister.
-Technically, though, falling rubble did that.
+He killed a dragon, slept with the Queen, and died thinking he killed Jaime Lannister (Nikolaj Coster-Waldau).
+Technically, though, the latter's killer would ultimately be falling rubble.
 But Euron did die at Jaime's hands, after miraculously escaping the destruction of the Iron Fleet.
 Somehow, he always seemed to be enjoying himself, even at the bitter end.

-Fittingly, Game of Thrones‘ local Dr. Frankenstein died at the hands of his own monstrous creation, shoved aside by the Mountain to make way for CleganeBowl.
-Speaking of which…
+Fittingly, Game of Thrones' Dr. Frankenstein-esque maester (Anton Lesser) died at the hands of his own monstrous creation, shoved aside by the Mountain to make way for Cleganebowl.

 The Hound instilled one last bit of wisdom in Arya (namely: "DON'T BE LIKE ME!") before heading off to complete his lifelong quest: revenge on his brother for burning his face as a child.
 Mission accomplished, but at the cost of his own life.

-To paraphrase The Princess Bride, Ser Gregor was already mostly dead, but Qyburn's twisted methods kept him on truckin'.
-This end seemed pretty definitive, though: hurling off of a tower into a raging inferno.
-Somewhere, Oberyn Martell is laughing.
+To paraphrase The Princess Bride, Ser Gregor (Hafþór Júlíus Björnsson) was already mostly dead, but Qyburn's twisted methods let him keep on truckin'.
+This end seemed pretty definitive, though: hurling off of a tower into a raging inferno alongside his brother.
+Somewhere, Oberyn Martell (Pedro Pascal) is laughing.

-Together to the very end, the Lannister twins perished in each other's arms, Jaime comforting his sister/longtime lover/mother of his children in the depths of the Red Keep, as the castle collapsed on top of them.
-All things considered, it was the perfect blend of f—ed up and touching.
+Together to the very end, the Lannister twins perished in each other's arms, Jaime comforting his sister/longtime lover/mother of his children, Cersei, in the depths of the Red Keep, as the castle collapsed on top of them.
+All things considered, it was the perfect blend of f---ed up and touching.
 That's Game of Thrones for you!

-As we said up top, no one could ever accuse Game of Thrones of doing what viewers expected, and that held true right to the end, when newly crowned Mad Queen Daenerys was offed halfway through the series finale.
+As we said up top, no one could ever accuse Game of Thrones of doing what viewers expected, and that held true right to the end when newly crowned Mad Queen Daenerys was offed around the halfway point of the series finale.
 (Hey, there was a mountain-high heap of plot threads to wrap up.)
-Jon Snow tearfully stabbed his queen for The Good of the Realm, ushering in a new era for Westeros… and sealing his circular fate.
-RIP Daenerys Stormborn of House Targaryen, First of Her Name, Queen of the Andals and the First Men (and the Ashes), Breaker of Chains, Mother of Dragons, etc. Her legacy will be a decidedly mixed one.
+Jon Snow tearfully stabbed his queen for the good of the realm, ushering in a new era for Westeros, and sealing his circular fate.